withastro/docs/src/pages/core-concepts/project-structure.md

 - `public/*` - Your non-code assets (fonts, icons, etc.)
 - `package.json` - A project manifest.

 The easiest way to set up your new project is with `npm init astro`.
-Check out our [Installation Guide](/quick-start) for a walkthrough of how to set up your project automatically (with `npm init astro`) or manually.
+Check out our [Installation Guide](/quick-start) for a walk-through of how to set up your project automatically (with `npm init astro`) or manually.

 ## Project Structure

 ```